satyajit708/Rentmojo-Assignment/README.md

 Suggestions
 ![Suggestions](screenshots/5.png)

-My website manishbisht.me is https only so click on load the unsafe scripts while checking the demo as the GAMES API is HTTP only.
+click on load the unsafe scripts while checking the demo as the GAMES API is HTTP only.

 ![Error0](screenshots/6.png)
 ![Error1](screenshots/7.png)